How to Navigate the Ever-Changing Cannabis Media Landscape

 While it may seem overwhelming, the following are three ways to navigate the ever-changing media landscape in cannabis:

 1. Stay educated.
 Educate yourself and your team about the industry.
-This involves learning an entire new “language” that applies to the cannabis industry.
+This involves learning an entire new “language” that applies to the cannabis media and industry.
 For example, do you know what “full-spectrum” means as opposed to “broad spectrum”?
 Or how crucial it is to have a COA (Certificate of Analysis)?
 It’s critical to know these terms when trying to pitch a company or product.

 It’s also essential to follow legislation at the local, state, federal and international levels concerning the industry.
 In many cases, the laws are not only complicated but also confusing and conflicting.
 Ensure that you understand the latest happenings with legislation so you are informed when speaking to media.